 Although it looks like a ton, I pretty much said, “yogurt or nuts and raisins?”
 75% of the time.
 Thankfully, my kids love those options, so it wasn’t a big deal.
-Note: Obviously this was just for a grain-free elimination experiment, and when we went dairy-free, it all looked totally different.
+Note: Obviously this was just for a grain-free elimination diet recipe experiment, and when my daughter had to go went dairy-free, it all looked totally different.
 That’s where the PLANNING comes in!

 #6 Ditch the Leftovers that the Family Can’t Eat on the Elimination Diet

 All the food you can’t eat, like cut fruit, leftover suppers, open cheese, etc. should be given away, frozen, or put away somewhere well before the diet begins.